gmisail/Pine/README.md

 # Pine
 A language that compiles to HTML code.

-The language itself is similar to Javascript in some regards, however it lacks nearly all of its features.
+The language itself is similar to Javascript visually.

 ### Example